Dive more, Experience More

 Welcome to La Galigo!
 A representative from La Galigo will meet you at your Manado hotel at 7:00 am for the 1-hour transfer to Bitung.
 After a safety briefing and time to settle into your cabin, we will sail to our first dive site.

 Lembeh Strait is a macro photographer’s paradise and a must-visit for lovers of critter diving.
 The welcome dive features a coral wall, adorned with soft corals and sponges.
-Known arine life highlights include a variety of nudibranchs, pygmy seahoroses, flamboyant cuttlefish, frogfish, ghost pipefish, and other exotic critters.
-At night, the sites transforms into a magical display of bioluminescence and
+Known marine life highlights include a variety of nudibranchs, pygmy seahoroses, flamboyant cuttlefish, frogfish, ghost pipefish, and other exotic critters.
+At night, the sites transforms into a magical display of bioluminescence and nocturnal creatures.

 The evening reef comes alive with nocturnal animals and perfect for spotting glowing squids, hunting octopuses, and other nighttime critters that make the underwater world magical.
 It’s the perfect way to end a day of exploring these incredible dive sites.
 After the dive we lift anchor for an overnight sail to Tifore Island.